Interpol: Operating procedures

 Contrary to the common idea due to frequent portrayals in popular media, Interpol is not a supranational law enforcement agency and has no agents with arresting powers.
 Instead, it is an international organization that functions as a network of law enforcement agencies from different countries.
 The organization thus functions as an administrative liaison among the law enforcement agencies of the member countries, providing communications and database assistance, mostly through its central headquarters in Lyon, along with the assistance of smaller local bureaus in each of its member states.

 Interpol's databases at the Lyon headquarters can assist law enforcement in fighting international crime.
 While national agencies have their own extensive crime databases, the information rarely extends beyond one nation's borders.
 Interpol's databases can track criminals and crime trends around the world, specifically by means of authorized collections of fingerprints and face photos, lists of wanted persons, DNA samples, and travel documents.
 Interpol's lost and stolen travel document database alone contains more than 12 million records.
 Officials at the headquarters also analyse this data and release information on crime trends to the member countries.

 An encrypted Internet-based worldwide communications network allows Interpol agents and member countries to contact each other at any time.
 Known as I-24/7, the network offers constant access to Interpol's databases.
 While the National Central Bureaus are the primary access sites to the network, some member countries have expanded it to key areas such as airports and border access points.
 Member countries can also access each other's criminal databases via the I-24/7 system.

 Interpol issues eight types of Interpol notices, seven of which are: red, blue, green, yellow, black, orange, and purple.
-An eighth special notice is issued at the special request of the United Nations Security Council.
+An eighth special notice is issued at the request of the United Nations Security Council.
 As of 2019, there were 62,448 valid Red and 12,234 Yellow notices in circulation.

 In the event of an international disaster, terrorist attack, or assassination, Interpol can send an Incident Response Team (IRT).
 IRTs can offer a range of expertise and database access to assist with victim identification, suspect identification, and the dissemination of information to other nations' law enforcement agencies.
 In addition, at the request of local authorities, they can act as a central command and logistics operation to coordinate other law enforcement agencies involved in a case.
 Such teams were deployed eight times in 2013.
-Interpol began issuing its own travel documents in 2009 with hopes that nations would remove visa requirements for individuals travelling for Interpol business, thereby improving response times.
+Interpol began issuing its own travel documents in 2009 with hopes that nations would remove visa requirements for individuals traveling for Interpol business, thereby improving response times.
 In September 2017, the organization voted to accept Palestine and the Solomon Islands as members.